BRTNetwork/brt-address-codec/README.md

 ## X-address Conversion

-All tools and apps in the BR Ledger ecosystem are encouraged to adopt support for the X-address format.
+All tools and apps in the BRT Ledger ecosystem are encouraged to adopt support for the X-address format.
 The X-address format is a single Base58 string that encodes an 'Account ID', a (destination) tag, and whether the address is intended for a test network.
 This prevents users from unintentionally omitting the destination tag when sending and receiving payments and other transactions.

 ## API